 My Joann store was out of the All In One Kit so I decided to go middle of the road and picked up a standard tip Foil Quill along with four rolls of foil– Aqua, fuchsia, purple and rose gold.
 You can find all these plus other colors here.

 Something that I didn’t get, that I’ll probably purchase later is the Foil Quill USB Drives.
 You can find the full selection of them here.
 They have designs specifically created to foil perfectly with the Foil Quill from Amy Tangerine, Heidi Swapp, Kelly Creates and Paige Evans as well as a Holidays collection and an icons and words collection.
+Also available at the store I went to was Foil Quill Placement Tape which I’ve heard is very similar to washi tape or painters tape.
+I didn’t end up purchasing because I have a a few rolls of washi tape in designs I’m not crazy about that I’m going to use up first.

 The thing that I had really wanted to buy, but that was out of stock when I went to my store was these packs of Foil Quill foil sheets.
 They are 4″ X 6″ in size and come 30 to a pack.
 I think that they would be perfect for smaller projects.
 The fact that they are precut is super convenient plus you get to try out a few different colors in three of the packs.
 You can find the full color range of them here.